Jaithecomder/game-addons/README.md

 - k : spawn at point 2
 - l : spawn at point 3

+### StealthArcher :

+- m : spawn at point 1
+- , : spawn at point 2
+- . : spawn at point 3

+### Healer :

+- ; : spawn at point 1
+- ' : spawn at point 2
+- [ : spawn at point 3

 q : Quit Game

+## Building Levels

+- The level of all buildings will be the same in a run, and it is calculated as follows : building_level = 2 * village_level - 1

 ## Assumptions :